-Instead of quitting cold turkey, maybe it's time you start sipping on some healthy sugar-free soda.
+Instead of quitting cold turkey when it comes to breaking free of your soda habit, maybe it's time you start sipping on some healthy sugar-free soda.
 You probably never thought you'd see the words "healthy" and "soda" together, but that's because we aren't talking about cola, root beer, or any other sugary-sweet cans.

 According to a report by the Journal of the American College of Cardiology, one serving of soda per day can raise your heart disease risk by 35 percent.
 And don't even try replacing them with the diet versions, which are filled with equally harmful artificial sweeteners that can cause your body to hold on to fat and disrupt your gut microbiome, which is important for keeping your digestion running smoothly, your immune system at its best, your hunger pangs even-keeled, and your mental health at its prime.